careywalker/SqlServerDatabaseWithTests/README.md

 The other project included is a MSTest project.
 The code in the test project deploys the database and runs the unit tests against the database.
 This allows you to build unit tests for your database code.

+To build the solution, make sure you have the latest version of Visual Studio (I have 16.3.10) and you have the Data Storage and Processing workload installed.